PeteBishwhip/WHMCSAPI/README.md

     // $e->getMessage();
 }
 ```
 If the command is not available, a `\WHMCSAPI\Exception\FunctionNotFound` exception will be thrown to allow for catching errors.
+If you want to perform all actions in the same try/catch, catch `WHMCSAPI\Exception\Exception`.
+All exceptions extend from this.

 From there, you can set any variables as documented in the WHMCS Developer Documentation: